darianrosebrook/distill/docs/DEPLOYMENT.md

 2. Check CoreML model spec has 2 outputs
 3. Ensure output names are `logits` and `halt_logits`
 4. Verify conversion logs show both outputs renamed

+### Version Gate Strategy

+**Understanding Version Gates**:

+- **Production Models**: Version gates enforce Python 3.10/3.11 for export/conversion
+- **Toy Models**: Can bypass gates with `--toy` flag for faster testing
+- **Purpose**: Ensure compatibility with TorchScript export and CoreML conversion

+**When to Bypass**:
+- Only for toy/test models
+- Never bypass for production models
+- Use `--toy` flag explicitly when testing pipeline with toy checkpoints

 ## See Also